 When we need to use the PING command, it is usually to inspect the performance or stability of our network, or it could also be because we want to see the latency between our equipment and a remote server or computer.
 But whatever the case if we use it in Windows, with any version this command from the console, example:

 ping google.com, will only make 4 requests to the domain or IP address, even with PowerShell.

-If we talk about Linux when we execute the ping command, it doesn't stop until we force it with CTRL + C. But when you need this to happen in Windows for continuous scanning, the solution is to use the command as below with the
+If we talk about Linux when we execute the ping command, it does not stop until we force it with CTRL + C. But when you need this to happen in Windows for continuous scanning, the solution is to use the command as below with the

 ping -t google.com

 In this way the requests will not stop, a continuous ping will be achieved until we force it to stop with a keyboard combination.
-Although it is very simple, sometimes we forget it, but with constant use we will learn it and we will not have problems with the command stopping fast.
+Although it is quite simple, sometimes we forget it, but with constant use we will learn it, and we will not have problems with the command stopping fast.

 If instead of constantly pinging we only want it to do a certain number of times we use the

 -n parameter, this limits the number of packets sent.
 The following example limits it to 100 packages.